 Brain hypoxia is when the brain isn’t getting enough oxygen.
 This can occur when someone is drowning, choking, suffocating, or in cardiac arrest.
-Brain injury and carbon monoxide poisoning are other possible causes of brain hypoxia.
+Brain injury, stroke, and carbon monoxide poisoning are other possible causes of brain hypoxia.
 The condition can be serious because brain cells need an uninterrupted flow of oxygen to function properly.

 There are many medical conditions and events that interrupt the flow of oxygen to your brain.
 Stroke, cardiac arrest, and an irregular heartbeat can prevent oxygen and nutrients from traveling to the brain.